Miss Earth 2009

 Miss Earth 2009, the 9th edition of the Miss Earth pageant, was held on November 22, 2009 at the Boracay Ecovillage Resort and Convention Center in Boracay, Malay, Aklan, Philippines.
 Karla Henry of Philippines crowned her successor Larissa Ramos of Brazil at the end of the event.

 The pageant had 80 delegates from various countries and territories that vied for the Miss Earth crown.
-The pageant's Top 16 competed on both swimsuit and evening gown competitions to determine the Top 8, the first time since 2003.
+The pageant's Top 16 competed in both swimsuit and evening gown competitions to determine the Top 8, the first time since 2003.

 The Miss Earth 2009 theme was "Green Lifestyle", in which the candidates were involved with environmental causes.
 The show was hosted by Marc Nelson, Sarah Meier, and Borgy Manotoc.